Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Braves

 - TV Channel: BSAZ

 Looking to place a prop bet on Lourdes Gurriel Jr.?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Lourdes Gurriel Jr. At The Plate

-- Gurriel leads Arizona in slugging percentage (.546) and total hits (60) this season.
+- Gurriel leads Arizona with 61 hits and a team-best slugging percentage of .548.

-- Among qualifying hitters in MLB, his batting average ranks ninth, his on-base percentage ranks 40th, and he is ninth in the league in slugging.
+- He ranks eighth in batting average, 39th in on base percentage, and ninth in slugging among the qualified batters in baseball.

+- Gurriel has reached base via a hit in 39 games this season (of 52 played), and had multiple hits in 15 of those games.

-- Looking at the 51 games he has played this season, he's hit a long ball in eight of them (15.7%), and in 4.3% of his trips to the dish.
+- He has homered in 15.4% of his games this year, and 4.2% of his trips to the plate.

-- Gurriel has had at least one RBI in 41.2% of his games this year (21 of 51), with two or more RBI eight times (15.7%).
-He has also accounted for three or more of his team's runs in three contests.
+- Gurriel has had at least one RBI in 42.3% of his games this season (22 of 52), with two or more RBI nine times (17.3%).
+He has also been responsible for three or more of his team's runs in three contests.

-- He has scored in 22 games this year (43.1%), including multiple runs in five games.
+- He has scored in 22 of 52 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.